 Because both sides must make a worthwhile profit.
 A lot of importers don’t fully grasp how many steps there are in this process and quite how much needs to be paid for – we get it, which is why we’ve explained and priced all the steps in the importing process.

 Although people like to take advantage of China’s cost-effective labour, they become very tight-pursed and don’t want to pay for anything more – which can leave the Chinese suppliers (who are already saving you money) out of pocket.
 The ensure that your supplier negotiation strategy isn’t going to land you in hot water, keep reading!

-Shippo; Chinese Business Customs, china supplier, Chinese Supplier, Find Chinese Business Partners, Dealing with Chinese Suppliers, Suppliers from China, trends
+Shippo; Suppliers from China, Chinese Supplier, Chinese Business Customs, Find Chinese Business Partners, china supplier, Dealing with Chinese Suppliers, trends